 - The domain name is older than 60 days and is unlocked at the current domain registrar.

-- The domain was not transferred between registrars within the last 60 days.
+- The domain was not transferred to a different registrar within the last 60 days.

 - Privacy protection is disabled.

-- You have a vail EPP/Auth code from your current registrar.
+- You have a valid EPP code from your current registrar.

-Transferring your domain name isn’t necessary, but it may simplify the process later on since your site is already on Hostinger.
+While transferring your domain name isn’t necessary, it will simplify the maintenance process later on since your site is already on Hostinger.

-We hope this article has been useful to you when deciding between Hostinger vs Bluehost.
+We hope this article has helped you decide between Hostinger and Bluehost services.